 Learn how to perform a stochastic simulation of a small model with Dynare in ten minutes!

 Originally written by Ondra Kamenik, Dynare++ is a C++ library that computes higher order approximations of DSGE models via a perturbation method.
-It is available as a standalone executable program (shipped with the Dynare installer) and is also used by Dynare to compute third order approximations.
+It is available as a standalone executable program (shipped with the Dynare installer) and is also used by Dynare to compute higher order approximations.

 Solving Stochastic Dynamic Equilibrium Models: A K-order Perturbation Approach, a paper by Michel Juillard and Ondra Kamenik that describes the overall algorithm